 There is a lot you can do as a parent to make sure that your baby is developing in all the right ways.
 Your baby will most likely develop just fine on their own.
 But a little push in the right direction never hurt anyone!

 The first thing you can do is to encourage your baby to crawl.
 Somehow, we’ve got it in our heads that being able to walk early is a mark of a baby’s intelligence.
 The truth is, as reported by the American Optometric Association, babies who start walking too early may not develop as good hand-eye coordination as a baby who crawls for longer.

 There’s a reason why baby toys are so colorful and interactive.
 A lot of that has to do with the development of the baby’s eyes.
 If you want your baby to have well-developed senses of color, depth, shapes and have a little fun of your own, get your baby colorful and interesting toys that’ll spark their sense of wonder.

 By giving your baby lots to look at, their brain learns to work together with their eyes to recognize objects.
 This will help the development of the brain’s ability to process information through the eyes.

 To help your baby track movement with their eyes, try talking to them as you walk around the room.
 This should be done ideally before five months.
 Before then, babies can only see roughly up to 10 inches away.
 The sound of your voice will help them understand where you are in the room even if they can’t see you just yet.

 How to Recognize Vision Problems in Babies

-Another big part of helping your baby’s development is making sure they aren’t experiencing any vision problems.
+Another big part of helping baby vision development is making sure they aren’t experiencing any problems with their sight.
 Their first year outside of the womb is absolutely crucial to eye and sight development.
 If something goes wrong, it could have negative and permanent effects on your baby’s eyes.